 I would like to welcome you all to my blog, thank you for joining me.
 I am excited to begin this adventure and see where this blog will go in this new year.
 But I would like to take a moment to thank everyone who assisted me in starting this blog, and getting the ball rolling.
 I would like to especially thank Marie Gregg for her help with the blog design, and her advice.
 She has an awesome blog that you guys should check out.
 I would also like to thank all of my brothers and sisters in the Society of Evangelical Arminians for all of their fellowship and support.

 In this inaugural post, I will answer the question that I have been asked the most in making this blog.
 "What is a Paleo Baptist?"
-It's no shock that I am a Baptist.
-But what does that word Paleo mean?
+It's no shock that I am a Baptist, but what does that word Paleo mean?
 Well before I can define what it is, I must clarify what it is not.
 It is not some trendy new diet that has been marketed to Baptists (though a lot us of us Baptists could probably use something of that sort).
 It is not a return to Rome, or a Jesuit scheme to infiltrate our ranks.
 The word Paleo as I use it here on my blog, refers to a theological movement called Paleo-Orthodoxy.
 The term was coined by the great Methodist scholar Thomas C Oden.
 As a call for Evangelicals to reclaim our theological heritage.
 You may ask if we have need of such a movement, or of what importance (if any) is our christian heritage."I mean, all I really need is my Bible right?"
 Sadly this is the reaction of many evangelicals.
 The bitter truth is, we have fallen into theological relativism.
 For every 10 believers we have 12 different views on any given text or doctrine.
 When I dialogue with my Roman Catholic or Eastern Orthodox friends, their main reason for rejecting Sola Scriptura is our dis-unity, and our knack for dividing over nearly everything.
-I would argue that the majority of disagreements among orthodox evangelicals are minute and non essential (and that they have just as much or more division in their own traditions).
+I would argue that the majority of disagreements among orthodox evangelicals are minute and non essential (and that they have just as much division in their own traditions).
 But they have a point, we are far to divided.
-You can name pretty much any topic or doctrine, and I can show you evengelicals going to the mat over it.
+You can name pretty much any topic or doctrine, and I can show you evangelicals going to the mat over it.
 Both claiming the Scriptures and the Holy Spirit's leading to be in their corner.
 Are the Sacred Scriptures contradictory, or the Holy Spirit schizophrenic?
 God forbid!!

 What is the problem, how did we end up here?
 Surely the Reformers didn't have this in mind.
 Where did we go wrong?
 I believe the seeds of this were definitely sown in the Reformation (but that's a discussion for another article).
 I affirm that the Reformation was absolutely necessary.
 And I stand with them in denying the perversions of the Roman church.
 (I am a Classical Arminian so I am 100% Protestant.)
 But an unintentional result of the Reformation was that we lost any connection to our roots as Christians, and in the midst of our identity crisis we reinvented the Church in our image.
 We embraced the individualism of our modern western society and never turned back.